OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-boot.md

 # Running a Command on Boot

 This article will demonstrate how you can have your Omega run commands on boot.
-This can be used in a number of applications, such as showing a welcome message on the OLED Expansion when the Omega has booted.
-The Omega can get commands to run on boot quite easily, so let's get started!
+This can be used in a number of applications, such as showing a welcome message on the OLED Expansion when the Omega has booted or connecting to a server of your choosing, etc. The Omega can get commands to run on boot quite easily, so let's get started!

 ## Implementation

-The Omega gets the commands to run on boot from the `/etc/rc.local` file.
+The Omega reads the commands to run on boot from the `/etc/rc.local` file.
 Type `vi /etc/rc.local` and you'll see the contents of the file:

 ```
 # Put your custom commands here that should be executed once